 - evaluate the SEO benefits after the event.
 Thus, at the end of the year, you will have not only successful events but also more effective SEO campaigns.

-In cooperation with an art events agency, we organised an event for Hotel Tempo, a boutique hotel in the heart of Bucharest.
+In cooperation with an art events agency (ARTKLUG), we organised an event for Hotel Tempo, a boutique hotel in the heart of Bucharest.
 The featured artists belong to a niche community which holds its activities online.
 The main goal of the campaign was to generate a buzz around the hotel, employing the services of an artistic community.

 The event targeted the segment of small business owners who might want to book rooms in a boutique hotel for various occasions.